DevanMetz/Devan-Metz-FreeCAD/README.md

   <img src="images/fridge-cup.png" alt="Fridge Cup preview" width="320" />
 </p>

-A compact, slim-profile cup designed to fit neatly in a fridge door — perfect for saving space.
-Fully parametric FreeCAD model with variables exposed for every dimension, so you can resize the height, width, depth, wall thickness, and fillets to match your fridge without rebuilding the geometry.
+A magnet-mounted holder that sticks to the side of your fridge like an oversized fridge magnet — drop in pens, utensils, or anything else you want within reach.
+Press four neodymium magnets into the pockets on the back face and it'll hang flat against any ferrous surface.
+Fully parametric FreeCAD model with variables exposed for every dimension, so you can resize the height, width, depth, wall thickness, fillets, and trapezoidal base angle without rebuilding the geometry.

 | | |
 |---|---|